Open-Models/Base/README.md

 Omnipresent, we know almost nothing about them.
 Open models have already shaped the digital world and could tomorrow help transform society in the face of the crises of the Anthropocene by changing our relationship to knowledge.

-The brick of knowledge on open models is intended as a digital common for mastering these new concepts: Open (Source) Software, Open Science, Open Education, Open Hardware, Open Data, Open Innovation, Open Standard, Open Organization...
+The knowledge base on open models is intended as a digital common for mastering these new concepts: Open (Source) Software, Open Science, Open Education, Open Hardware, Open Data, Open Innovation, Open Standard, Open Organization...

 An openly accessible resource to dive into the digital of knowledge.

-## Knowledge of the brick 📖
+## Knowledge of the base 📖

-The core of the brick consists of a body of knowledge on open models.
+The core of the base consists of a body of knowledge on open models.

 Knowledge to discover these phenomena, their histories, develop a methodology for building digital commons, learn how these collaborative dynamics work to seek to make them your own!